Liturgies

 Through an ongoing audit of all the activities which occur in the church and in the pastoral centre, we maintain a record of all the individuals involved.

-Purpose of the Childcare Committee
+Purpose of the Parish Safeguarding Committee

-Recruitment and selection of new staff / volunteers - Ensuring that all volunteers have been vetted.
-The vetting process involves the receipt of an application form from a potential volunteer of staff member.
+The recruitment process involves the receipt of an application form from a potential volunteer of staff member.
 The Deputy Chair then obtains references from two referees as to the suitability of the applicant for the role within the parish.

 2 An Access NI Vetting Form; and